COMP SCI 4807 - Advanced Algorithms

 Course Learning OutcomesOn successful completion of this course students will be able to:

-1 Students should develop a sound theoretical understanding of advanced algorithms and practical problem solving skills using them.
-2 Students should develop basic knowledge of a wide range of advanced algorithm design techniques including dynamic programming, linear programming, approximation algorithms, and randomized algorithms.
-3 Students should develop basic advanced algorithm analysis skills for analyzing the approximation ratio of approximation algorithms and the probability of randomized algorithms.
-4 Students should gain a good understanding on a wide range of advanced algorithmic problems, their relations and variants, and application to real-world problems.
+1 Develop a sound theoretical understanding of advanced algorithms and practical problem solving skills using them.
+2 Develop basic knowledge of a wide range of advanced algorithm design techniques including dynamic programming, linear programming, approximation algorithms, and randomized algorithms.
+3 Develop basic advanced algorithm analysis skills for analyzing the approximation ratio of approximation algorithms and the probability of randomized algorithms.
+4 Explain a wide range of advanced algorithmic problems, their relations and variants, and application to real-world problems.

 The above course learning outcomes are aligned with the Engineers Australia Stage 1 Competency Standard for the Professional Engineer.